 How to implement the principle of least privilege

-We recommend these eight essential steps to effectively implement the POLP while striking a balance between functionality and security in your organization.
+We recommend these eight essential steps to effectively implement POLP while striking a balance between functionality and security in your organization.

 Key steps for implementing the principle of least privilege